 We splurged on a quality kit, and cut this expense to ZERO!
 Every few years we have to replace our cutter, but it costs less than the original kit.

 19 // Hair coloring

 I will be the first to tell you that I treat myself to getting my hair colored.
 But it is the first thing I extend between visits or stop altogether when my budget does not allow it.

 The worst thing to do when trying to save money is buying new foods or cleaning supplies in bulk.
-You have no idea if you like it, and stand to loose more than you save by not testing the waters in a smaller quantity first.
+You have no idea if you like it and stand to lose more than you save by not testing the waters in a smaller quantity first.